 Sometimes, a user does not always use computer to do his work.
 For example, one might need to make phone calls, have meetings, read documents, or write notes.
 These tasks are not necessarily performed using computer.
-In order to facilitate the tracking of these activities, you can create tasks that is Always-Active.
+In other cases, the user might be on computer doing Skype call, Zoom/WebEx meeting, or other online activity that do not necessary require mouse/keyboard clicks.
+In order to facilitate the tracking of these activities, you can create a task that is Always-Active.
 When a user logs time by selecting an Always-Active task, the time logged is always considered to be active, regardless whether the user has been interacting with the computer or not.
-This way, when a user needs to go to do work off the computer, he can simply switch the task to an Always-Active task and keep logging his work time.
+This way, when a user needs to go to do work off the computer or join the long online meetings, he can simply switch the task to an Always-Active task and keep logging his work time.

 Here is how you, as a manager, can set up Always-Active task.

 1. Go to Manage >> Manage Projects.
 Select a project to edit.
 Then select Tasks in the left navigation.